Your major: Skills for the future

-You have three choices here, and all of them are designed to help you improve your chances of being successful in getting into and in doing well at university – and even before that while you are still at high school.
+You have three choices here, and all of them are designed to help you improve your chances of getting into and of doing well at university.
 They are suitable for all students, regardless of their subject interests.
 They will all help with your powers of reasoning, your ability to study effectively, and your general awareness of the world around you – evidence of which university admissions counsellors are sure to appreciate.
 But there are obvious differences of emphasis between the three courses, so choose the one which seems most useful and most interesting to you.

 We suggest that you take this course if you’re a native speaker of English (or almost a native speaker).
 This will be really valuable to you in any branch of study, as you’ll see how to distinguish good arguments from poor arguments – and produce your own more precisely and effectively.

 At university, the style of teaching and learning changes significantly: you need to work more independently, and you need to find out a lot of information by yourself.
 If you’re doing IB, the extended essay is a bridge leading to this new approach.
 This course helps you prepare for this kind of research-oriented work, but also more generally for the transitions needed in the final years at high school and beyond.

 The challenge of the future